smartHiveProject/smartHive-vision/src/RaspiCam.md

 Whenever you want to run the scripts, you need to activate the virtual environment

 ## Setting up auto start on boot
-Create a bash script to run the python script
+Create a bash script to run the python script (Note: using the old script is recommended and the new one offers no benefit and only seems to crash once in a while)
 ```bash
 touch start-raspi-cam.sh
 nano start-raspi-cam.sh